 - A uni degree opens up doors for your child that may not be possible without tertiary education.
 The advanced knowledge and skills developed while studying means grads have lots of opportunities for career advancement.

 - Our degrees aren’t just about academics and theory.
-CSU students start their career from day one – learning in hands-on environments, developing practical skills and building confidence to graduate job-ready.
+Charles Sturt students start their career from day one – learning in hands-on environments, developing practical skills and building confidence to graduate job-ready.

 Education is an investment.
-And with CSU – it’s an investment that pays off because CSU has the highest graduate employment rate in Australia.* What’s that mean?
-It means that more graduates from CSU find full-time employment within four months of finishing their degree than graduates from any other university in Australia.
+And with Charles Sturt – it’s an investment that pays off because we have the highest graduate employment rate in Australia.* What’s that mean?
+It means that more graduates from Charles Sturt find full-time employment within four months of finishing their degree than graduates from any other university in Australia.

 Help with uni costs

-Speaking of investments… each year, CSU connects thousands of students with financial assistance while they’re studying with us.
+Speaking of investments… each year, we connect thousands of students with financial assistance while they’re studying with us.
 We believe everyone should have the right to a quality education – no matter your financial situation.

 If you’re starting to feel concerned about your child being able to afford to study – don’t be.
-Take some time to research CSU’s range of financial assistance programs and discuss them with your child before applying for university.
+Take some time to research Charles Sturt’s range of financial assistance programs and discuss them with your child before applying for university.

 Scholarships and grants for university

-CSU has over $3 million in scholarships and grants available for students who need a helping hand.
+Charles Sturt University has more than $3 million in scholarships and grants available for students who need a helping hand.
 From rural, regional and Indigenous funding, to course and campus scholarships – take a moment to explore the options and see what your child is eligible for.